-Awaiting responses from 4 potentiaThere are a number of University processes in place to help you if you find that illness or other personal circumstances are affecting your assessments or if you experience technical difficulties with an online exam or submission.
-Full information is available on the Oxford students website
+There are a number of University processes in place to help you if you find that illness or other personal circumstances are affecting your assessments or if you experience technical difficulties with an online exam or submission.
+Full information is available on the Oxford students website (www.ox.ac.uk/students/academic/exams/problems-completing-your-assessment).

-(www.ox.ac.uk/students/academic/exams/problems-completing-your-assessment).
 If you are late in handing work in or believe you will not meet a deadline, you should consult your college senior tutor as a matter of urgency.